 Those reports are supposed to be written without identifying or unmasking the American that was speaking to the Russian ambassador.

-And they would usually, if a proper protocol were followed, they would write an American that the ambassador was talking to an American.
+And they would usually, if a proper protocol were followed, they would write an American, that the ambassador was talking to an American.

-And then they wouldn't leak then that raw intelligence would not be leaked either.
+And then they wouldn't leak, then that raw intelligence would not be leaked either.

-So I suspect that there was some type of we know what happens with grand juries, and we know it happens with aggressive prosecutors, and here you have a big special counsel set up, and they want to justify their existence.
+So I suspect that there was some type of, and we know what happens with grand juries and we know what happens with aggressive prosecutors.

 And I think he was probably given a choice.

-Either you agree that you lied to the FBI, or we're gonna go back into all of your financial dealings, and that includes that of your family and your son and others, and that would put them in jeopardy.
+Either you agree that you lied to the FBI or we're going to go back into all of your financial dealings.

-That's my high that's my working hypothesis.
+That's my working hypothesis.

 In other words, he fell on his sword for his kid, and that's what they came up with.